ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/wavegen/wavegen.rst

 .. image:: saturation.png
     :scale: 20

-Limits an input signal to the upper and lower saturation values, similiar to how the saturation block in matlab functions.
+Limits an input signal to the upper and lower saturation values, similar to how the saturation block in matlab functions.
 Doesn't generate a waveform by itself.

 .. list-table:: Required input arguments
    :widths: 25 25 25